 - You can apply a silicone or waterproofing grease such as STUF Dielectric Waterproofing Grease to connections, both inside and out.
 The gel won’t affect the flow of signal and keeps moisture out.

-- Parts Express Coax Seal Moisture Proof Tape is a sealing tape you can wrap around connections.
+- Proxicast Pro-Grade Self-Fusing Silicone Rubber Sealing Tape is a tape you can wrap around connections to weatherproof them.

 More Causes of Poor Reception

 If you’re far away from broadcast towers, and the towers are less than 90 degrees apart from each other (in relation to your location), you may consider using a unidirectional antenna.

 For example, you could choose an antenna of Yagi design, which would provide focused, powerful reception.

 Use an omnidirectional antenna if broadcast towers are less than 20 miles away and surround you from several directions.